DrThomasAger/smile/README.md

 ## Compatible With All Existing Models (Foundation & Open Source LLMs)

-Please feel free to try the above prompt on your own model or one we haven't tested and report back the results!
-We are constantly updating this table with submitted information.

 | Company             | Model            | ***(: Smile*** prompt language |
 | ------------------- | ---------------- | :---: |